bartbartelds/obsidian-writing/competitions/2024-04-01 wergle flomp.md

-I could have shooed the beasts away, and kept my father's grave unstained, but as I watched, I felt dissuaded,
+I could have shooed the beasts away, and kept my father's grave unstained, but as I watched, I felt dissuaded, and allowed the procedure unabated.

-the body buried there would be livi
+The body that lays there would have been livid but I recall so piercingly vivid my father's he'd have found this hilarious